aptos-labs/developer-docs/apps/docusaurus/docs/guides/randomness.md

 ---
-title: "Aptos Roll: on-chain public instant randomness API"
+title: "Randomness API"
 ---

-# Aptos Roll: on-chain public instant randomness API
+# Randomness API

 ## What does it do: a quick example